-Our work at the Hauptman-Woodward Institute uses a variety of techniques to study protein structure and function; the main goal of our work is to figure out how enzymes use specific structures to catalyze interesting chemical reactions.
+Our work uses a variety of techniques to study protein structure and function.
+The main goal of our work is to figure out how enzymes use specific structures to catalyze interesting chemical reactions.
 We use a variety of techniques, including molecular and structural biology, as well as enzymology and other biophysical tools to understand protein structure and function.
 We have additionally developed novel chemical inhibitors that can be used to probe protein function in biological systems.

 Andrew M. Gulick